moneroguides/1x04-using-monero-with-enhanced-privacy/script.md

 Welcome to the dark side.

-In this section, we'll be help Linux users set up a hidden service, aka an [onion service](https://community.torproject.org/onion-services/).
+In this section, we'll be helping Linux users set up a hidden service, aka an [onion service](https://community.torproject.org/onion-services/).
 Hidden services are a convenient method of sharing local services on the internet.
 This is achieved by routing the traffic through tor and securing it with a private and complex addresses, which can be further secured using [authorisation methods](https://community.torproject.org/onion-services/advanced/client-auth/).

 Although Tor is significantly slower than the Clearnet alternative, it is much more private.
 Onion addresses are not publicly available and are extremely difficult to guess.